zbeekman/yasnippet-snippets/README.md

-# Yasnippet official snippet collections
+# zbeekman's fork of the Yasnippet official snippet collections

+Except for this paragraph and the previous line of this README, the master branch will remain unchanged.
+All work will be done in topic/feature branches.
+I'll open PRs upstream to contribute my changes back to the community.

 [![Join the chat at https://gitter.im/AndreaCrotti/yasnippet-snippets](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/AndreaCrotti/yasnippet-snippets?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 This repository contains the official snippets for [yasnippet](http://github.com/capitaomorte/yasnippet), as you can see from the git submodules link.